-An ancient oak and hazel coppice woodland carpeted with brilliant bluebells in May and a year-long haven for birds and wildflowers.
+An ancient oak and hazel coppice woodland carpeted with brilliant bluebells in spring and a year-long haven for birds and wildflowers

 Species and habitats

 - Kingfisher, Roesel's Bush-cricket, Small Skipper, Field Wood-rush, Bank Vole, Broad-leaved Helleborine, Green Woodpecker, Hobby, Wood Mouse, Purple Hairstreak, Bluebell, Field Vole, Wasp Spider, Six-spot Burnet, Nuthatch, Buzzard, Bank Vole, Red Kite, Great Spotted Woodpecker, Gatekeeper, Spindle